-The thermal conductivity of gases
+The thermal conductivity of pure metals

 Convection and radiation heat loss from a printed circuit board